-As this is a general manual for the EXEO, some of the equipment and functions that are described in this manual are not included in all types or versions of the model.
-These may vary or be modified depending on technical and market requirements, which is in no way deceptive advertising.
+As this is a general manual for the EXEO ST, some of the equipment and functions described in this manual are not included in all types or versions of the model.
+These may vary or be modified depending on technical and market requirements, which can in no way be interpreted as deceptive advertising.

-The illustrations are intended as a general guide, and may vary from the equipment fitted in your vehicle in some details.
+The illustrations are intended as a general guide and may vary from the equipment fitted in your vehicle in some details.